Characters of Holby City: Jayne Grayson

 Stella Gonet plays CEO Jayne Grayson, who first appears in the series nine episode "Under the Radar".
 Gonet's casting as Jayne was announced on 15 June 2007, when Gonet said of joining the cast of Holby City: "I am absolutely delighted to be hiring and firing at Holby."
 The BBC describe Jayne as "a witty and ambitious go-getter who strives relentlessly to achieve her aims", but who "thinks of herself as Solomon."
-Jayne's first official act as Holby City Hospital's new CEO is to investigate a fabricated racial discrimination allegation made against consultant cardiothoracic surgeon Elliot Hope by staff surgeon Thandie Abebe - making her immediately unpopular amongst the staff.
+Jayne's first official act as Holby City Hospital's new CEO is to investigate a fabricated racial discrimination allegation made against consultant cardiothoracic surgeon Elliot Hope by staff surgeon Thandie Abebe – making her immediately unpopular amongst the staff.
 In episode "The Q Word", it is revealed that prior to arriving at Holby, Jayne worked as a management consultant, and that when asked for help by her own father with his struggling business, she dismissed him from his position and took control of the company herself in a hostile takeover.
 In episode "Temporary Insanity", Jayne furthers her growing unpopularity amongst the staff by again turning down Abra Durant and Ric Griffin's proposals for charity operations at night.
 In July 2008, Jayne convinces the hospital's board of directors to create a Director of Surgery post.
 She has Connie Beauchamp and Ric Griffin apply for the job, secretly pitting them against each other by professing to support each of them.
 However, Jayne is successful in keeping the immigrant Tan family at Holby to have their baby rather than being deported back to a nation where they would be killed.

 Keith Greene

 Alex Macqueen plays Keith Greene, a consultant anaesthetist who is constantly maligned within the show for his poor sense of humour and irritable temper.
 He has featured in Holby City since its seventh series, becoming the show's Head of Anaesthetics following the departure of Zubin Khan.
 In episode "The Key Is Fear", Keith is verbally abused by a drunken Stuart McElroy, who surmises him to be an "obsequious, supercilious, insipid four-eyed toss-pot."
 In the episode "Breathe Deeply", Greene collapses during surgery after becoming contaminated by a toxin from a patient.
-It causes him to stop breathing; resulting in him being intubated, though he goes on the make a full recovery.
+It causes him to stop breathing, resulting in him being intubated, though he goes on to make a full recovery.
 He tells Joseph Byrne that he was formerly married but Mrs. Greene divorced him.
-Greene applies for the Director of Surgery job, clashing with Connie Beauchamp, however neither of them get the position - which instead goes to general surgical consultant Michael Spence.
+Greene applies for the Director of Surgery job, clashing with Connie Beauchamp; however, neither of them gets the position, which instead goes to general surgical consultant Michael Spence.

-Macqueen is set to depart the show in the near future to concentrate on other acting projects.
+Macqueen departed the show in 2010 to concentrate on other acting projects.